Anzick-1: Age estimation

-Skeletal markers of health

-Cranial bones can also be useful for detecting evidence of physiological perturbations.
-The reconstructed frontal, parietal, and occipital bone fragments of Anzick-1 were analyzed for these indicators of health; however, the crania showed no evidence of cribra orbitalia or porotic hyperostosis, conditions that can indicate diseases.

-Porotic hyperostosis is characterized by porous lesions on the parietal, occipital, and sometimes frontal bones.
-Cribra orbitalia is another pathological skeletal lesion that manifests as porosity on the orbital roof.
-Both porotic hyperostosis and cribra orbitalia are indicators of a nutritional deficiency that leads to anemia.

-Cranial vault modification

-Many cultures use wrappings and boards to manipulate the malleable cranial bones of infants into different shapes, which may hold cultural and ritual significance.
-This practice has been recorded historically and in several different bioarchaeological contexts throughout the Americas.
-The shape of Anzick-1's cranial vault revealed no evidence of cultural cranial vault modification.
+Isotopic analysis

+δ13C analysis of the remains of Anzick-1 (which probably reflect the diet of his mother) suggests that Columbian mammoths made up a large proportion (~35–40%) of the total diet of his group, with major contributions also coming from elk and probably bison, with small animals only making up a small proportion (~4%) of the diet.

 Paleogenetic findings

 A team of researchers throughout the United States and Europe conducted paleogenetic research on the Anzick-1 skeletal remains.
 They sequenced the mitochondrial DNA (mtDNA), the full nuclear DNA, and the Y-chromosome, and compared these sequences to those of modern populations throughout the world.
 The results of these analyses allowed the researchers to make conclusions about ancient migration patterns and the peopling of the Americas.

 These analyses revealed that the individual was closely related to Native Americans in Central and South America, instead of being closely related to the people of the Canadian Arctic, as had previously been thought likely.
 (The people of the Arctic are distinct from Native Americans to the south, including in lower North America and Central and South America.)
 The infant was also related to persons from Siberia and Central Asia, believed to be the ancestral population of indigenous peoples in the Americas.
 This finding supports the theory that the peopling of the Americas occurred from Asia across the Bering Strait.
-For more than 20 years, some anthropologists have debated whether the first settlers who came to the New World did so by crossing a land bridge through the Bering Strait, or by sea from the southwest of Europe, in what is called the Solutrean Hypothesis.